rosiegalezia/horiseon/README.md

 This project was a great way to put into practice the content learnt in the first week of the Bootcamp, and learn about semantic elements and code refactoring.
 It was also a good opportunity to practice agile project management.

-I realised retrospectively that I was editing the code directly from the main branch, and had forgotten to create a separate branch for edits,
+I realised retrospectively that I was editing the code directly from the main branch, and had forgotten to create a separate branch for edits, this is something I should improve on next time to ensure good habits are developed.

 ## Installation